-The Night Journey is an experimental videogame that uses both game and video technologies to tell the universal story of an individual’s journey towards enlightenment.
+The Night Journey (2007-2018) was one of the first experimental art games ever made.
+It uses both game and video techniques to tell the universal story of an individual’s journey towards enlightenment.

 The game begins in the center of a mysterious landscape on which darkness is falling.
 There is no one path to take, no single goal to achieve, but the player’s actions will reflect on themselves and the world, transforming and changing them both.
 If they are able, they may slow down time itself and forestall the fall of darkness.
 If not, there is always another chance; the darkness will bring dreams that enlighten future journeys.

-The interactive design of The Night Journey attempts to evoke in the player’s mind a sense of the archetypal journey of enlightenment through the mechanics of the game experience – i.e. the choices and actions of the player during the game.
-The game design explores a challenging question: what is the mechanic of enlightenment?
+The interactive design of The Night Journey evokes a sense of the archetypal journey of enlightenment through the mechanics of the game experience – i.e. the choices and actions of the player during the game.
+The game design explores a challenging question: what is the game mechanic of enlightenment?
 How can we model such an intensely personal yet archetypal experience in a game?

-Visual inspiration is drawn from the prior works of Bill Viola, which provide both reference for the game world and source material for the in-game “reflections.”
-Textual inspiration comes from the lives and writings of great historical figures including: Rumi, the 13th century Islamic poet and mystic; Ryokan, the 18th century Zen Buddhist poet; St. John of the Cross, the 16th century Spanish mystic and poet; and Plotinus, the 3rd century philosopher.
+Visual inspiration is derived from the prior works of Bill Viola, which provide reference for the game world, while source material for the in-game “reflections” is drawn from the vast archive of his video footage.
+Textual inspiration comes from the lives and writings of great historical figures including: Rumi, the 13th century Islamic poet and mystic; Ryōkan, the 18th century Zen Buddhist poet; St. John of the Cross, the 16th century Spanish mystic and poet; and Plotinus, the 3rd century philosopher.